AdguardTeam/AdGuardDNS/doc/configuration.md

     **Example:** `1m`.

  *  <a href="#backend-full_refresh_interval" id="backend-full_refresh_interval" name="backend-full_refresh_interval">`full_refresh_interval`</a>:
-    How often AdGuard DNS performs full synchronization, as a human-readable duration.
+    How often AdGuard DNS performs a full profile refresh, as a human-readable duration.
+If [`PROFILES_CACHE_PATH`][env-profiles_cache_path] is set, the
+    profile cache is also saved after a full refresh.

     **Example:** `24h`.